Podcasts For Lead Generation: A Complete Guide Of What To Know

 - Purchasing behavior

 Now you know the target market.
 The podcast content will be hyper-targeted to those who will most likely buy from you.
+The key is to have consumable content that your ideal buyer would be interested in.

 We know who they are, but what are they struggling with right now?
 The goal of any business is to solve a customer's problem.
 The bigger the problem, the more money the business can make.

 As mentioned before, the best way to generate leads is to build trust and educate.
 So we need to teach listeners how to solve the problem they are facing in our niche.
 Tools like Google Trends and Answer The Public shows the type of questions posed online to solve problems in your niche.
 Take those questions and pass them through a Keyword Search tool like UberSuggest to find which ones rank highest.
+These are digital marketing tools that help you identify actional information.
+If that's a little too technical subscribe to the blog below as I am always covering these topics and teaching how to reach your ideal customer.

 With your list in hand, now it's time to create lead-generating content.